Rosson House: History

 Dr. Roland Rosson came to Phoenix in 1879 where he established himself as a general physician and surgeon.
 Rosson practiced medicine on and off in Phoenix from 1879 until 1897.
 In addition to his career as a physician, Rosson was also involved in politics.
 In 1882 he was listed on the Democratic primary ticket.
 In 1884 he was elected Maricopa County coroner and public administrator.
 In 1890 he won the office of county treasurer.
 In 1892 he was elected for a second term and later unsuccessfully attempted to secure the Democratic nomination for sheriff.
 On May 7, 1895, Rosson was elected Mayor of Phoenix.
 He served as a Democrat in this unpaid position along with four Republican councilmen.
 Rosson's position as mayor was short lived.
 After difficulties with the city council, he resigned his office on April 6, 1896, before his term was over.
-Rosson appears to have stayed active in the political scene in Phoenix and his name appears in multiple issues of The Arizona Republican newspaper.
+Rosson appears to have stayed active in the political scene in Phoenix and his name appears in multiple issues of The Arizona Republic newspaper.

 Roland Rosson married Flora B. Murray in Phoenix on August 11, 1880.
 The Rossons had a total of seven children – Irene, Vivien, Floy, Norma, and Clyde lived to adulthood.
 Their two other children died in infancy – their first son Roland Lloyd died at age five weeks, and an unnamed daughter died at birth.

 In May 1882, Flora Rosson purchased Block 14 (now Heritage Square) in Phoenix, from Flora's half-sister, Margaret A. Richardson and her husband Mark P. Richardson for $1000.
 A newspaper article indicates that the Rossons spent $275 improving their residence in 1882, however the location of the residence is not noted.
 Prior to the construction of the Rosson House, it is likely that the Rossons lived on Block 14 in an adobe house.
 Sanborn maps indicate that the house was probably just south of the location of the new house.

 In September 1894, several articles appeared in local papers requesting bids for a house designed by architect A. P. Petit for R.L.
 Rosson at the corner of Monroe and 6th Streets.
 Late in September, another article lists the bids on the house, including a bid of $7,525 from George E. Cisney who became the contractor for the house.
 By December a newspaper article indicates that the house was near completion.

-In February 1895, an article in the Arizona Republican discussing the northeastern part of Phoenix notes that "The most expensive homes in the city – the Churchill, the Rosson, the Jacobs, the Murray and the Hine residences are in the immediate locality."
+In February 1895, an article in the Arizona Republic discussing the northeastern part of Phoenix notes that "The most expensive homes in the city – the Churchill, the Rosson, the Jacobs, the Murray and the Hine residences are in the immediate locality."
 March 16, 1895, is the first appearance of an ad for Dr. Rosson's office and residence listing the location as the corner of Monroe and Sixth streets.